 - Serve as role models through active teaching and assisting of residents. - Assist in the development and coordination of the Wednesday Core Conference including schedules, attendance, organization and introduction of speakers.

-- 1. Chief residents also lead and coordinate the case based interactive seminars which currently occur every other month.
-This responsibility includes collaborating with faculty about the content and process integrated seminar, as well as ensuring involvement of the patient and family under discussion as appropriate. - Monitor and encourage attendance at the core conferences of the residency. - Present relevant lectures as directed. - Coordinator and supervise the residents' teaching activities during orientation of the new residents.
+Organize Consultant talks and AAFP journal presentations - Monitor and encourage attendance at the core conferences of the residency. - Present relevant lectures as directed. - Coordinator and supervise the residents' teaching activities during orientation of the new residents.